-Brunei plans full border reopening on August 1 - The Scoop
+Brunei targets August 1 for reopening of land, sea borders - The Scoop

 - Those with red QR code on the BruHealth app are allowed to leave home, provided they have a negative ART test result and uploaded the results to the app.

-- Food rations will be given to COVID-19 positive cases who have a purple BruHealth code and for those who sought food aid.
+- Food rations will be given to COVID-19 positive cases (with have a purple BruHealth code) and those who have requested food aid.

-- The COVID-19 Relief Fund has been closed on June 15.
+- The COVID-19 Relief Fund was closed on June 15.

 - The COVID allowance to frontliners was discontinued on June 1.
 However, allowance is still provided for volunteers.

-- The daily COVID press briefing will be conducted every Monday beginning June 13.
+- From now on, the daily COVID press briefing will be conducted weekly (every Monday) beginning June 13.

 - Updates on the COVID situation will be published on the health ministry’s website and social media platforms daily.